310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 Outfits that’d feel nerve-wracking ‘cause they’d be doing the talking over me, I guess… I’d hate to have that sorta thing as my personalized outfit…

-My fans absolutely love seeing photo shoots where I’m wearing cool clothes and praise me a lot for it, but…
+My fans absolutely love seeing photoshoots where I’m wearing cool-looking clothes and praise me a lot for it, but…

 I always feel weird wearing them, like I’m not actually being myself…
 {% endbubble %}

 {% bubble Tetora v2 %}
-Hmm, I don’t have much experience with the type of jobs you get, so I can’t say that I completely understand, buuut…
+Hmm, I don’t have much experience with the type’a jobs you get, so I can’t say that I completely understand, buuut…

 What if you think ‘bout it the other way around?
 Like, what kinda outfits *would* you want?
 If it’s somethin’ you’d want, then you’d probably like wearing it, too.
 {% endbubble %}